 LAS VEGAS-The Las Vegas been initiated.
-The society is involved in furthering jazz among young people at the high school and college levels, sponsoring a series of monthly concerts on the university campus.
+The society is involved in furthering jazz among tinued the evolution of jazz with young people at the high school and college levels, sponsoring a series of monthly concerts on a month long celebration of jazz the university campus.
 The recent series of performances have variously featured Marlena Shaw, Hubert Laws and Herbie Hancock.
 The University of Nevada at Las Vagas jazz ensemble is on tour in Japan, having received support with their travel projects from LVJS co-sponsored concerts, the latest featuring Thad Jones/Mel Lewis.
-The local ensemble toured Europe last year and performs regularly in the city's concert series.
+The local ensemble toured Europe last year and performs regularly in